peachbastard/the-beastlands/src/site/notes/Party/Oz.md

 - Captain of the [[Lore/D.E.D.\|D.E.D.]] squad
 - Worships a god named [[Lore/Goathead\|Goathead]]
 - Some sort of criminal background
-- Possess a mismatched set of eyes: a blue eye, and a golden eye with a cat-like pupil
+- Possess a mismatched set of eyes: a blue eye, and a golden [[Inventory/Oz's Eye\|eye]] with a cat-like pupil